n-laoutaris/n-laoutaris/README.md

 - [Twitter Sentiment Analysis](https://github.com/n-laoutaris/sentiment-analysis-comparison-kaggle): A demonstration of basic text analytics using pre-trained models.
 - [Healthcare Data Mining](https://github.com/n-laoutaris/data-mining-hospital-length-of-stay): Predicting hospital length of stay and other analytics.

+### Mathematics

+- [Grey-Scott reaction-diffusion](https://github.com/n-laoutaris/grey-scott-reaction-diffusion): A simulation of the Grey-Scott reaction-diffusion system using the finite element method to explore how simple chemical interactions can generate complex animal fur patterns.

 ### Robotics - Automation

 - [Arduino & ESP32](https://github.com/n-laoutaris/robotics-automation-IoT): A work in progress to document my microcontroller-powered prototypes and the sketches they run.